 There’s much more to eating disorders than anorexia (self-starvation) and bulimia (binging and purging), and there are many ways a person’s thoughts and behaviors around food, exercise, and body image can be disordered and dangerous.

-Kristen Scarlett, a One Medical mental health counselor in New York, says the full spectrum of disordered eating can be rooted in the same issue: anxiety.
+Kristen Scarlett, a mental health counselor in New York, says the full spectrum of disordered eating can be rooted in the same issue: anxiety.
 “Some people become fearful of social situations or develop panic attacks while others will start to become obsessive over food or exercise,” she says.
 “This may start out as good intentioned with a healthy eating plan or new exercise routine, but add anxiety and it can become more about control than health.”

 You Can’t Tell Someone Has an Eating Disorder Just by Looking at Them